bzalasky/rockhopper.digital/site/content/_index.md

 <p class="lede">
 Hello, my name is <a href="https://twitter.com/bzalasky">Benjamin Zalasky</a>.
-Do you need help building your product?
+Do&nbsp;you need help building your product?
 Rockhopper Digital</em> is a digital product consultancy that crafts web&nbsp;<em>&</em>&nbsp;mobile software.
 </p>